MaartenVdBulcke/DL-wine-quality/README.md

 ##### t-SNE to decide how to split the wines

 * Compare wines of quality 5, 6 and 7
-* Quality and alcohol have the best correspondence
+* Quality and alcohol have the best correspondence, as can be seen on the graphs:

 <img src="visuals/tsne_567_alcohol.png
 " width="500"/> <img src="visuals/tsne_567_quality.png
 " width="500"/>

-* I have set a threshold to separate wines of quality 6 according to alcohol level
+* I chose a threshold to separate wines of quality 6 according to alcohol level
+* The new distribution of the target class is more balanced:

 <img src="visuals/split_quality_binary.png
 " width="500"/>

-##### Evaluation
+#### Try the neural network on the new dataset

 * I used the grid searched model on this feature engineered dataset

 ###### Confusion matrix

 <img src="visuals/split_confusionmatrix.png
 " width="500"/>